mondeja/potojson/README.md

 - **fallback_to_msgid** (bool) Use msgid if translation is missing.
 - **fuzzy** (bool) Include fuzzy messages.
 - **pretty** (bool) Pretty-print JSON output.
 - **indent** (int) Number of spaces for indentation used pretty-printing JSON output.
-Only takes effect if ``pretty is True``.
+Only takes effect if `pretty is True`.
 - **language** (str) Language for the translations.
 Will be inserted in the empty key of the JSON output.
-If not provided and the passed pofile includes the "Language" header, will be extrated from it.
+If not provided and the passed pofile includes the "Language" header, will be extracted from it.
 - **plural_forms** (str) Plural forms for the language of the translations.
 Will be insertedin the empty key of the JSON output.
-If not provided and the passed pofile includes the "Plural-Forms" header, will be extrated from it.
+If not provided and the passed pofile includes the "Plural-Forms" header, will be extracted from it.

 ### CLI